Clean Islands,

 Litter

 Since 2014 we’ve tackled waste on small islands like Saparua.
-A Bank Sampah opened in Ouw (2023) and Mahu (Mar 2025)—logistics are now taking shape.
-From Apr 2025, a two-year program funded by UK Ocean with Bintari, Toma Majo Lease, and The Clean Planet Project scales village sorting, collection, and recycling.
+A Bank Sampah opened in Ouw (2023) and Mahu (Mar 2025), logistics are now taking shape.
+From Apr 2025, a two-year program, funded by UK Ocean together with our partner organisations Bintari, Toma Majo Lease, scales village sorting, collection, and recycling.

 Education

 Environmental education isn’t yet standard in Indonesia.
-We promote Adiwiyata (Green Schools) and provide free, ready-to-use materials so teachers and students can turn care for place into daily habits—on school grounds and beyond.
+We promote Adiwiyata (Green Schools) and provide free, ready-to-use materials which can be used by teachers and students and can turn care for place into daily habits, on school grounds and beyond.

 Paparisa